 - If you have back and leg pain, a loss of sensation and power in the legs and have trouble passing urine get checked by your doctor.

-What Happens For Most People When Back Pain Suddenly Occurs (acute back pain)?
+What Happens For Most People When It Suddenly Occurs (acute back pain)?

 Acute back pain can be really scary and painful.
 This can occur with awkward or unaccustomed movements of the back.
 Usually it is associated with muscle spasm where the back gets locked up making it very difficult to move.
 This usually settles within a few days.
 Although it’s scary, it’s important to try and stay mobile and active as possible.

-What Happens For Most People When Back Pain Becomes Persistent?
+What Happens For Most People When The Pain Becomes Persistent?

 When back pain persists beyond 6-12 weeks it is important to identify the factors that are keeping the spine sensitive in order to address them.